HildoBijl/stepwise/README.md

 - [Node.js](https://nodejs.org/en/download) 24.15 or newer, including npm;
 - [PostgreSQL](https://www.postgresql.org/download/) when running the API or its integration tests.

-PostgreSQL is not required when you only want to run the frontend without login and server-backed features.
+PostgreSQL is not required when you only want to run the frontend without sign-in and server-backed features.

 ## Install the repository